 For my son’s Pokemon birthday party, I tried out lots of ideas to see what would be a hit or a miss.
 For your child’s Pokemon birthday party, check out how these ideas scored.

 For my son’s 10th birthday party I threw him a Pokemon birthday party.
 I tried out lots of ideas (some even before the party) to see at the end what would comprise of a Pokemon birthday party hits and misses.

-This party took a few months’ worth of research for me because I could not wrap my mind around the whole concept of what Pokémon was.
-I spent our 10 minutes every day playing Pokémon Go with my son trying learning what these characters do so I could have activities that make sense.
+This party took a few months’ worths of research because I could not wrap my mind around the whole concept of what Pokémon was.
+I spent time with son, 10 minutes every day playing Pokémon Go learning what these characters do so I could have activities that make sense.

-I made this more complicated than necessary.
-I gathered some random ideas by searching for Pokeman Birthday Party on Pinterest and kept the theme looking like a Pokéball.
+Instead, I gathered some random ideas by searching for Pokemon Birthday Party on Pinterest and kept the theme looking like a Pokéball.

 I designed the birthday invitations with Canva.
 It cost me $1 to download the image, to remove the watermark, then I sent them to Walgreens to print.
 This was a hit for me because I thought it was fun, but a miss overall because the kids didn’t care about it.

 I ordered a mini-Pokémon figurine set and placed them into a homemade punch game.
 It took about 1.5 hours to make the punch game, but I was so glad that I did it.
-It was totally worth it.
-The boys absolutely loved it!
+It was worth it.
+The boys absolutely loved it.

-And most amazingly, they took their time with it!
-I gave them funny glasses to wear each time they punched the game (you can totally see through them) and they did it each time.
-(Originally saw this idea here.)
+And most amazingly, they took their time with it.
+I gave them funny glasses to wear each time they punched the game (you can see through them) and they did it each time.
+(Originally saw the idea here.)